domo141/tx11ssh/README.md

        direction for standard X11 forwarding provided by <b>ssh</b>(1) and the &apos;<b>-</b>&apos; is useful when <b>sshd</b>(8) is not configured to support X11 forwarding.

+       Both systems at the endpoints  of  the  tunnel  need  to  have  <b>tx11ssh</b>
+       installed and available in PATH for normal usage.

 <b>OPTIONS</b>
        [:[<u>nums</u>][:<u>numd</u>]]
            Use these numbers in unix sockets created.
 The first number <u>nums</u> is the server socket to be created (i.e. /tmp/.X11-unix/X<u>nums</u>) and the second  <u>numd</u> display server socket where co connect.
 Default values are 11 and 0, respectively.
 Either can be omitted; e.g. :<u>12</u> and ::<u>1</u>
            are accepted.

            Under Linux if <u>nums</u> or <u>numd</u> is prefixed with <u>@</u> the filesystem inde- pendent abstract namespace is used  when  creating  these  sockets.
            (Note that abstract namespace is in network namespace securitywise.
            For example LXC containers sharing network namespaces  shares  also this filesystem-independent abstract namespace of unix domain sock- ets.)